Where each child is encouraged to grow intellectually, physically, socially, aesthetically and above all, spiritually.

 An attitude of life is unavoidable in any educational institution because it comes into every decision that is made.
 The school’s concept of life is related to its view of reality and that reality in the Catholic School is Christ-centered.
 Our school and schools similar to ours in nature strive to keep faith and Jesus as part of our daily lives, not merely a “subject to be learned”.
 Our schools were established and continue to promote the formation of the whole person-spiritually, mentally, emotionally and physically.
 The child must be enabled to think and choose freely based on sound Gospel values.

-This development is the task of parents, parish priests, teachers, students, parish and school communities.
+This development is the task of parents, parish priests, staff members, students, parish and school communities.
 There may be times that the results are less than we would like them to be, but then we must place our trust in the Lord, whose strength, we are told, often shines forth in our own weakness.